Nikola2444/QT_buttons_switches_diodes/README.md

 # QT_buttons_switches_diodes

 This repository contains a simple QT project that emulates diodes, buttons and swithches.
-To start the application, the files need to be compiled with a make command:

-     		make

-After the compilation, run the lbt_init_script to generate 3 files in /dev directory (buttons, switches, and leds).
+To start the application run the lbt_init_script.sh to generate 3 files in /dev directory (buttons, switches, and leds).
 Through these files interaction with the leds, switches and buttons is possible.

-When these two steps are finished, just run the generated executable:
+When this is done, just run the application:

-./Buttons_switches_diodes
+/BLS_executable_dir/Buttons_switches_diodes

 ## LEDS
 To turn on the leds just write a correct binary string into /dev/leds file.
 For example,